 Companies that perform contracts with the federal government and subject to the Service Contract Act (SCA) must comply with the wage and benefit provisions of the contract’s Wage Determination clause(WD).
 The Wage Determination Clause spells out the labor classifications, associated minimum hourly rates, the minimum hourly Health & Welfare (H&W) fringe rate, and the holiday and vacation benefits that applicate employees are entitled to.

 Hourly fringe benefit rates listed in each “fixed cost” wage determination is the contractor’s legal obligation and is separate from the hourly cash wage the employees get paid.
 The SCA employee is not entitled to receive any portion of this fringe rate in cash, although the employer may choose to discharge its obligation by simply paying the fringe rate to the employee in cash.

-- Employees are not employee entitled to select which benefits the employer will provide.
+- Employees are entitled to select which benefits the employer will provide.